 Either the parent or the RHC Child Development Center may initiate termination of services.
 A two-week notice must be given by the parent when terminating services.
-An "Exit form" must be used to give notice of termination.
+An Notice of Action and "Exit form" must be used to give notice of termination.
 If the parent does not provide a two-week notice, the parent will be charged the required fees for child care for the two weeks.
 All fees must be paid during that billing period.

-Rio Hondo College Child Development Center/Lab School aims to provide opportunities for every child/ family enrolled in the program to be successful.
+Rio Hondo College Child Development Center/Lab School aims to provide opportunities for every child/family enrolled in the program to be successful.
 Nevertheless, some situations may cause the termination of a child's enrollment in the program.
 These situations are as follows:

-- 1. 1.
-Excessive late child pick-up, absences, or absences without notification to the Center. - 2.
-3. Providing fraudulent information at the time of enrollment regarding eligibility information, i.e., income, family size, family situation, etc. - 3.
-4. When a child's behavior seriously threatens the health and safety of themselves or other children at the center.
-The staff works closely with parents to resolve any behavior issues, but if a child's behavior is out of control and can't be reasonably dealt with by staff, suspension or termination of services may result.
-Documentation will be collected in line with WIC 10491.1. - 4.
-5. Disorderly conduct, verbal abuse, or profanity towards anyone present at the program may cause suspension or termination of services.
+- 1. Excessive late child pick-up, absences, or absences without notification to the Center. - 2.
+Providing fraudulent information at the time of enrollment regarding eligibility information, i.e., income, family size, family situation, etc. - 3.
+Disorderly conduct, verbal abuse, or profanity towards anyone present at the program may cause termination of services.
 See Center Safety.